Citizens of the World

 The new stats are encouraging, but more could be done, Van Slyke says.
 Student recruitment must include a robust international component, drawing, in part, on connections to international alumni (whose numbers are naturally increasing).
 And it is important to support international students when they are here – helping them, for example, to interpret the many historical and cultural references built into a public affairs education, but often alien to such students.

 Meanwhile, Joulia, now graduated, is in Mauritius, working for an educational campus associated with a new "smart city."
-She has emailed the dean, offering to help set up local partnerships for the School.

 This article appeared in the winter 2018 print edition of Maxwell Perspective © 2018 Maxwell School of Syracuse University.
 To request a copy, e-mail firstname.lastname@example.org.